 Overview - Sales Closing Ratio

 The Sales Closing Ratio measures the number of prospects engaged by your sales team compared to the number of deals won.
-This conversion ratio is designed to analyze the effectiveness of your sales funnel.
+This conversion ratio is designed to analyze the effectiveness and duration of your sales funnel.
 For example, it should measure or account for the number of formal quotes sent out by your sales team versus deals signed.

 In order to calculate your sales ratio, you need to identify a discrete stage in the later stage of your sales process such as sending out a quote.
 This will focus your analysis on a specific event and to concentrate on qualified prospects within your funnel.